tejaspawar1137/tejaspawar1137/README.md

 ### Hi there! 👋

-I'm Raghul, a Full Stack Developer passionate about shaping the future of tech.
+I'm Tejas, a Full Stack Developer passionate about shaping the future of tech.
 Currently, I'm on a mission to revolutionize global hiring with the power of AI 🚀

 #### About Me